Preconception health – improve outcomes for families and babies

 SEL LMNS is a partnership of people working to improve maternity and neonatal services.

-With this project, we aim to address health inequalities and improve outcomes by focusing pre-conception health.
+With this project, we aimed to address health inequalities and improve outcomes by focusing pre-conception health.
 The aim is to support people to be physically, emotionally and mentally prepared for pregnancy.
 This project spans the entire SEL and it includes collaboration with public health professionals, community organisations and local communities.

 We recognise that pre-conception health is an important contributor to maternal and neonatal health but also we know it is an area that is under developed and more could be done to educate and support people to plan for a healthier pregnancy, birth and beyond.